datanav/docs/technical/membercare-exact.rst

      - "string"

-Membercare Persons to Exact Contacts
+MemberCare Persons to Exact Contacts
 ------------------------------------
-Every Membercare Persons will be synchronized with a Exact Contacts.
+Every MemberCare Persons will be synchronized with a Exact Contacts.

-Once a link between a Membercare Persons and a Exact Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Persons and a Exact Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Persons and a Exact Contacts:
+The following properties are synchronized between a MemberCare Persons and a Exact Contacts:

 .. list-table::
    :header-rows: 1

-   * - Membercare Persons Property
+   * - MemberCare Persons Property
      - Exact Contacts Property
      - Exact Data Type
    * - addresses.country.id